Most U.S. dollar payroll regular employees of Exxon Mobil Corporation and participating affiliates are eligible for this Plan.

 - Employee or retiree and family.

-There are also classes of coverage for extended part-time employees, surviving spouses and family members of deceased employees and retirees, spouses and family members of retirees covered by the ExxonMobil Medicare Supplement Plan, and employees on certain types of leaves of absence.
+There are also classes of coverage for extended part-time employees, surviving spouses and family members of deceased employees and retirees, and employees on certain types of leaves of absence.

 For employees on an approved leaves of absence, their contribution rate will not change.